 Katie has written for L.A.
 Weekly since 2014.
-She is a freelance arts and entertainment writer who spends too much time thinking about musicals, superhero movies and pop music.
-Her writing has been published in the Atlantic, the Village Voice, TV Insider, and xoJane, among other outlets.
-She lives in Chinatown and loves dogs and singing along to the radio at the top of her lungs.
+Her writing has been published in the Atlantic, the Village Voice, TV Insider and Stage Raw, among other outlets.

 Any time a singer from a boy band goes solo, an inescapable question follows him around: Can he survive outside the system that built him?
 Can he hack it on his own?
 In the case of Harry Styles, formerly of One Direction, the answer is yes, he can...